almafa64/minecraft-mod-syncer/README.md

 - [ ] auto update from github
 - [ ] CLI

-## Caution
+## Known bugs
-If the host server gets a new branch while this program runs it won't fetch it. (fix is planned)
+If the host server gets a new branch while this program runs it won't fetch it.

 ## Building
 ### Prerequisits